Transport in Norway

-Transport in Norway is highly influenced by Norway's low population density, narrow shape and long coastline.
+Transport in Norway is highly influenced by Norway's low population density, narrow shape and rugged coastline.
 Norway has old water transport traditions, but road, rail and air transport have increased in importance during the 20th century.
-Due to the low population density, public transport is somewhat less built out in rural areas of Norway, however public transport in, and around cities is well developed.
+Due to the low population density, public transport is somewhat less built out in rural areas of Norway, however public transport in and around cities is well developed.

 The main governing body is the Norwegian Ministry of Transport and Communications, which performs operations through numerous subsidiaries.
 Tasks related to public transport and some roads have been delegated to the counties and municipalities.
 Most infrastructure is publicly owned, while most operations are performed by private companies; public transport is subsidized.

 On average each Norwegian transported themselves for 70 minutes each day.
 In 2008 8% of passenger transport was made by public transport; road transport is the dominant mode of transport.
 It had risen to 10% in 2017.
 In 2014 22% of travel was on foot and 4% by bicycle.
 The transport sector was responsible for 4.1% of the gross national product and 6.6% of employment in 2006.
 According to the World Economic Forum's Travel and Tourism Competitiveness Report 2013, Norway placed 83 out of 140 countries regarding quality of roads, 47 out of 122 regarding quality of railroad infrastructure, 25 out of 140 regarding quality of port infrastructure and 54 out of 140 regarding ground transport networks.